RN0311/WWG-Go-Tutorial-Delhi/Resources.md

 ## Natural Language Processing

-*These are the libraries for natural language processing*
+*These are the libraries for natural language processing in Golang.*

 * [dpar](https://github.com/danieldk/dpar/) - Transition-based statistical dependency parser.
 * [porter](https://github.com/a2800276/porter) - This is a fairly straightforward port of Martin Porter's C implementation of the Porter stemming algorithm.